San Diego Dog Bite Attorneys

 - The dog owner will be charged with a misdemeanor and fined according to the limits of the violation.

 - The dog has been given the title of being a dangerous dog or a public nuisance.
-This title applies to animals who have killed another animal and whose owner has repeatedly violated state and local animal ordinances.
-Additionally, this title is designated to dogs whose bite attack has resulted in the victim’s severe injury or they have bitten at least two people in two days (48 hours).
-The owner can request to appeal the designation at a hearing.
+This title applies to animals that have killed another animal and whose owner has repeatedly violated state and local animal ordinances.
+Additionally, this title is designated to dogs whose bite attack has resulted in severe injury or bite incidents of at least two people in two days (48 hours).
+The owner can request an appeal of this designation at a hearing.

 What Else Should I Know?